Public holidays

 Carnival in Switzerland

-Carnival in Switzerland is an unwritten license for the normally well-behaved Swiss to let their hair down.
+Carnival time is an unwritten license for all those in the country to let their hair down.
 Parades and events take place across the country, while some areas host massive parties.
-You can also read more about the best events in our guide to carnival in Switzerland.
+You can also read more about the celebrations in carnival in Switzerland.

 School holidays in Switzerland